 What are the BBC’s guidelines on impartiality and do they apply to Gary Lineker?

-The Match Of The Day presenter has been asked to step back from his hosting duties on the BBC show following remarks he made on Twitter.
+Following Match Of The Day presenter Gary Lineker’s temporary suspension from his hosting duties, questions have been raised over the BBC rules on impartiality.

-Match Of The Day presenter Gary Lineker has been asked to step back from his hosting duties on the BBC show after becoming embroiled in a row over impartiality.
+Mr Lineker was barred from presenting on Saturday’s edition of the football highlights programme, with fellow pundits Ian Wright and Alan Shearer staging a boycott that saw the programme go silent.
+With no commentary or interviews, the infamous opening theme was replaced with an apology for the interruption to Saturday’s schedule.

-However, a former BBC executive has said there is “a lot of confusion” over whether the corporation’s guidelines should apply to Lineker – who works as a freelance broadcaster.
+The row began after Mr Lineker used his Twitter account to compare language used to launch a new government asylum seeker policy with 1930s Germany.

 It adds that BBC output must always “scrutinise arguments, question consensus and hold power to account” with both consistency and due impartiality.